Wilder EQ Tank

 This smart-sewer management approach is an effective and economical alternative to traditional grey infrastructure.
 "We're making our sewer system smarter," Chaney said.
 "We can no longer afford to simply build bigger and bigger pipes and wait for them to become overwhelmed by larger and larger storms."

 While the original price tag for Clean H2O40 was about $1.3 billion, that number has been nearly cut in half thanks to the controlled storage and release approach.
 And the EQ tank projects are proving even more economical than SD1 had expected.
-The cost of the Wilder EQ Tank was anticipated to be about $20.5 million but ended up only $11 million.
-This amounted to a savings of about 46 percent for the project.
+The cost of the Wilder EQ Tank was anticipated to be about $20.5 million but ended up only $12.4 million.

 Prior to the Wilder EQ Tank, during a typical year, the area served by the tank experienced about 46 sewer overflow events per year, averaging more than a million gallons of sewage escaping the system and entering the Licking River each time.
 It was the most significant sewer overflow area in Northern Kentucky.